epfl-ada/ada-2021-project-name/README.md

 * Transformation of the data and selecting the quotes relevant to `bitcoin`, `crypto`, and related topics with `preprocess.py`.
 * Merging data with `WikiData` with `merge.py`.
 * Collecting vocabularies to match `WikiData` ids to human-readable entities with `build_vocab.py`.

+\*During the preprocessing we noted that there were quite a lot of people with no occupation.
+In our case this meant that they don’t actually have a wiki page.
+And this in turn meant that they were not famous.
+We had to google those people by hand, and add their occupations from «linked.in» «Facebook», and potentially other sources… This cost us quite some time……

+We’ve also merged by hand quite a lot of occupations into bigger groups.
+For example all the potential sports, manager positions, different types of business, media activity and so on…

 ## Organization: